by Davy Kraken

 Of course, none of the members of the Quorilaxian Senate wanted to abandon the Empire’s charges, but they had little recourse.
 No one still alive had known a time without war, and it had to end somewhere.
 The majority of the senators argued that countless people had died and would continue to die in defense of beings with no strategic value, and the time for this idealistic agenda was over.
 There was, however, a small group of dissenters, led by the influential Senator Purlaka, who refused to stand by and agree to this outright renunciation of their oath to protect.
 Despite this fact, they were hopelessly outnumbered by those who clearly stated that it was not worth putting the security of the Quorilaxian Empire in jeopardy any longer.

 When all hope seemed lost for their wards, the two groups reached a compromise.
 The Quorilaxians would select representatives from each type of fauna that could feasibly be collected to preserve the species, an idea which was adapted from the Human book called the Bible.
 The Quorilaxians had been intercepting and deciphering radio, television, and other assorted communications from Earth for many years, as well as temporarily abducting individuals and installing nano-scale surveillance and listening equipment in their bodies, and through much work the Quorilaxians decrypted a multitude of Human languages and learned about the Human culture, which absolutely fascinated them.
-In honor of the Human Race, they designated the project Operation Noah, so named for the character from a story in the Bible who was the inspiration for the plan.
+In honor of the Human Race, they designated the initiative Project Noah, so named for the character from a story in the Bible who was the inspiration for the plan.
 As the story goes, Noah collected two of every type of Earth’s animals in a large ship to save the species from a cataclysmic flood.
 The story remained much the same, only now it was not the azure tide of the sea threatening to extinguish the flame of life throughout the universe but rather the crimson tide of war.
-The Quorilaxians also went beyond collecting only two of every species.
+The Quorilaxians also went beyond collecting only a single male and female of each species.

 Many of the senators remained steadfast in their convictions, feeling the idea was implausible, but they decided to let the plan go forward.
-It was indeed very difficult trying to gather members of the sentient races.
+It was indeed very difficult trying to gather members of the non-spacefaring sentient races.
 The Quorilaxians did not want to let any individuals, beyond those collected, to know of their presence.
 They felt it would be best not to alert the greater population to the clash occurring just outside of their field of vision.
 This meant they had to seek out some of the most isolated locales on each of the planets.
 The chosen were tranquilized and brought aboard the ships, where they were given a fitness exam and, if all checked out, they were taken away.
 They were partially selected based on their youth, which would lead to a larger quantity of reproduction, and they were partially selected because of their strength, which would lead to a better quality of reproduction.
 Above all else, though, they were selected because they happened to be in the right place at the right time—in other words, they were selected because of their luck.

 It appeared as though the Quorilaxians’ Armageddon Missile achieved its namesake objective.
 At last, being free of the destructive Zgorbian presence, the universe entered a state of calmness, and the Quorilaxian people could finally experience a respite from the perpetual war that had raged on for what seemed like an eternity.
 Now, however, something occurred to disrupt the utopian sense of tranquility, for a Quorilaxian fleet was summoned yet again.
 It was difficult to determine whether there was truly an intention to make use of the arsenal assembled or whether it was merely an ostentatious display of power, meant to reassert the Quorilaxians’ position as the undisputed masters of the universe.